-- 16) Your cookstove must be connected to a code-approved masonry chimney with a flue liner, or a Listed Type HT (2100°F) factory built chimney per UL 103 or ULC S629.
-Chimney size must be at 7 inches but not more than 18 inches.
-A chimney height of at least 15 feet, measured from the floor on which the cookstove stands is required. - 17) Keep the use of stove pipe to a minimum, especially elbows, as every turn in your pipe cuts down on the draft.
-Be sure all horizontal stretches of pipe slope slightly back toward the stove.
+16) Your cookstove must be connected to a code-approved masonry chimney with a flue liner, or a Listed Type HT (2100 °F) factory built chimney per UL 103 or ULC S629.
+Chimney size must be at 7 inches but not more than 12 inches.
+A chimney height of at least 15 feet, measured from the floor on which the cookstove stands is required.